Christine O'Donnell: Career after 2010

 In December 2010, O'Donnell announced the formation of a political action committee (PAC) called "ChristinePAC" to address health care and tax issues.
 Paperwork for the PAC was filed with the Federal Election Commission in January 2011.
 The filing indicated that the PAC would not be used to fund candidates for federal office.
 In a letter to supporters on February 8, 2011, O'Donnell stated that her PAC would allow her "to counter attack left-wing groups, fight the liberal media and support conservative candidates against the liberal-controlled GOP establishment".

 In 2011, O'Donnell published Troublemaker: Let's Do What It Takes To Make America Great Again.
-In August 2011, O'Donnell appeared on Piers Morgan Tonight to promote the book, but ended the interview after Morgan questioned her about gay marriage.
+In August 2011, O'Donnell appeared on Piers Morgan Tonight to promote the book, but ended the interview after host Piers Morgan questioned her about gay marriage.

 As of February 2015, O'Donnell was employed as a columnist for The Washington Times.

 In a March 2016 CNN appearance, O'Donnell spoke out against Donald Trump.
 O'Donnell stated that she could not tolerate Trump as a Republican presidential nominee, accused him of "inciting riots", and added that she could not understand why evangelical leaders supported him.